kdgregory/example-lambda-java/README.md

 It will take 20-30 minutes to build the stack, largely due to the CloudFront distribution.
 The script will wait until the stack is completed; interrupting the script does _not_ interrupt stack creation.

+### Running on your own domain

+The optional `HOSTNAME`, `DNS_DOMAIN`, and `ACM_CERT_ARN` parameters allow you to expose the application using a hostname and domain that you control.
+This also enables HTTPS communication between CloudFront and the Application Load Balancer.
+If you do not provide these parameters, the application will be exposed on a URL issued by CloudFront, and the back-end API server will be exposed as HTTP-only on a URL issued by the load balancer.

+Some caveats, should you enable this feature:

+* There are actually two custom hostnames created, one for CloudFront and one for the API server.
+  You provide the first hostname, the second adds an `-api` suffix (so if you provide `javalambda`, the script will create entries for `javalamba` and `javalamba-api`).
+* The same ACM certificate is used for both CloudFront and the API server, so must be valid for both hostnames.
+I recommend using a wildcard cert.

 ## Shutting Down